BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

-# KZ Climbing - A BabylonJS and colyseus game prototype
+# KZ Climbing - A BabylonJS and Colyseus game prototype
 This project is a multiplayer 3d platformer game prototype.
 The game is similar to "KZ" maps in Counter Strike.
 It utilises the [BabylonJS](https://www.babylonjs.com/) framework for rendering and the [Colyseus](https://www.colyseus.io/) framework for the multiplayer aspect.

 The project is written purely in TypeScript.